Saint Maurice: Patronage

 He is also the patron saint of weavers and dyers.
 Manresa (Spain), Piedmont (Italy), Montalbano Jonico (Italy), Schiavi di Abruzzo (Italy), Stadtsulza (Germany) and Coburg (Germany) have chosen Maurice as their patron saint as well.
 Maurice is also the patron saint of the Brotherhood of Blackheads, a historical military society of unmarried merchants in present-day Estonia and Latvia.
 In September 2008, certain relics of Maurice were transferred to a new reliquary and rededicated in Schiavi di Abruzzo (Italy).

 He is also the patron saint of the town of Coburg in Bavaria, Germany.
-He is shown there as a man of colour especially on manhole covers as well as on the city coat of arms.
-There he is called "Coburger Mohr" ("Coburg Moor").
+He is shown there as a man of colour, especially on manhole covers as well as on the city coat of arms.
+There he is called "Coburger Mohr" ('Coburg Black man').

 Portrayal and modern debates on race

 In the modern era, there has been debate surrounding Saint Maurice's race and physical depictions.
 The earliest surviving work portraying Maurice as a dark-skinned African dates from the 13th century.
 Before the 13th century, he was usually depicted with European features.
 The oldest surviving image that depicts Saint Maurice as a dark-skinned man in knight's armour was sculpted in the mid-13th century for Magdeburg Cathedral; there it is displayed next to the grave of Otto I, Holy Roman Emperor.
 Jean Devisse, author of the book The Image of the Black in Western Art, laid out the documentary sources for the saint's popularity and documented it with illustrative examples.
 The Magdeburg cathedral in the 13th century presumably had other images of Maurice that did not visibly represent him as being an African, though with the exception of a statue from c.
 1220, none has survived.